-- Calcification, cystic degeneration may be seen; hemorrhage rare
+- Calcification, cystic degeneration might be seen; hemorrhage rare

-- Small lesions may be entirely intracanalicular and nonvisible on CT
+- Small lesions could be entirely intracanalicular and nonvisible on CT imaging

 - T1WI+C: avid enhancement

-- MRI without and with IV contrast including high-resolution T2-weighted sequences through the CPA-IAC (SPACE, CISS, or FIESTA); serial MR imaging for small lesions to ensure stability
+- MRI without and with intravenous contrast, including high-resolution T2-weighted sequences through the CPA-IAC (SPACE, CISS, or FIESTA); serial MRI for small lesions to ensure stability

 For more information, please see the corresponding chapter in Radiopaedia.